will-lumley/FaviconFinder/README.md

 4.	**Meta-Refresh Redirects (Optional)** <br />
 Some websites may use meta-refresh redirects instead of server-side HTTP redirects.
 If enabled in the configuration, FaviconFinder will inspect the HTML for these meta-refresh redirects and follow them to retrieve the favicon from the redirected URL.
+It's worthwhile to note that FaviconFinder will prevent itself from falling into a recursive loop if a redirect directs to a site that then redirects to the original site.

 5.	**Favicon Size Sorting** <br />
 FaviconFinder extracts size metadata from the HTML or web application manifest to sort favicons by their dimensions (e.g., 120x120, 32x32).
 This allows you to easily determine the largest or smallest favicon without downloading every image, saving bandwidth and improving performance.